-Fitbit, Misfit, Jawbone, Oculus; pick a bit hitting wearable company and you'll probably find them nestled in the bosom of California's Silicon Valley, just the same as most other sectors of the technology kingdom.
+From Fitbit to Oculus; pick a big hitting wearable company and you'll probably find them nestled in the bosom of California's Silicon Valley, just the same as most other sectors of the technology kingdom.

 For a moment at Wareable, we're going to forget about SF and NYC and well, America - sorry America, we'll remember you again in a minute - and zoom in to those other countries punching above their wearable weight to find out what's happening where they are, and why.

-Wearable tech is already big business in terms of sales in China and it's not all imports like the Apple Watch, Misfit Shine and the Moto 360.
-The household name Huawei, major player Xiaomi and its partner Huami are experimenting in wearable tech and VR, including its US Amazfit brand.
-Both smaller Chinese-focused startups and university researchers are also working to solve problems that Silicon Valley hasn't figured out yet.
+Wearable tech is already big business in terms of sales in China and it's not all imports like the Apple Watch and the Misfit Shine 2.
+The household name Huawei, but major player is Xiaomi and its partner Huami are experimenting in wearable tech and VR, including its US Amazfit brand and making a huge splash, thanks to super low prices.

-Xiaomi is the name to remember - you might know of its smartphones but the Mi Band and Mi Band Pulse fitness trackers, made by Huami, have sold well in Asia, making Xiaomi third to only Apple and Fitbit in terms of global wearable tech sales.
+Xiaomi is the name to remember - you might know of its smartphones but the Mi Band, Mi Band Pulse and Mi Band 2 fitness trackers, made by Huami, have sold extremely well in Asia, with Xiaomi jostling in the top three alongside Apple and Fitbit in terms of global wearable tech sales.

 Expect Xiaomi's super affordable connected and smart home tech to make its way to the US and Europe piece by piece.
 Headquartered in Beijing, it makes everything: a GPS kids watch named Mi Bunny, smart air conditioning, action cameras, you name it.
 And don't forget the Li Ning-designed smart trainers.

-Shenzhen-based Huawei does, of course, already have an Android Wear smartwatch but it has also just announced its first mobile VR headset for Huawei phones.
+Shenzhen-based Huawei does, of course, already have two Android Wear smartwatches now but it has also has a mobile VR headset for Huawei phones and a Daydream VR headset.
 Plus electronics giant BBK has been selling a ton of its kids GPS watch.

 In neighbouring Taiwan, there's also Asus which has a couple of cheap if not spectacular smartwatches - including the new Asus ZenWatch 3 - alongside its laptops, tablets and PCs.